prawnsgamers/prawnsgamers.github.io/Contact.md

 | Daniel Sherlock:&nbsp;&nbsp; | [daniel@prawnsgame.org.uk](mailto:daniel@prawnsgame.org.uk) |
 | Salih Kadri:&nbsp;&nbsp; | [salih@prawnsgame.org.uk](mailto:salih@prawnsgame.org.uk) |

-Oh, and Salih recently got a webpage and has been all smug a bout it so visit it at <a href="salihkadri.com"> salihkadri.com</a>
+Oh, and Salih recently got a webpage and has been all smug about it so visit it at <a href="http://salihkadri.com"> salihkadri.com</a>

 If you find a really serious issue that we can't fix, please feel free to do as Daniel does, and blame Salih.